 Join the WAITLIST

 Visit classic independent resorts with the Indy Pass.
-Ski/ride two days each at Beaver Mountain and Eagle Point in Utah.
-Indy Pass is valid for two days at a total of 200 independent resorts across the world including some fun resorts in neighboring Idaho, Wyoming and Montana if you’re looking to link up a road trip!
+Ski/ride two days each at Eagle Point and White Pine Touring Center in Utah.
+Indy Pass is valid for two days at a total of 300 independent resorts across the world, including some fun resorts in neighboring Idaho, Wyoming, and Montana, if you’re looking to link up a road trip!

 There are no blackout dates with the Indy+ Pass, but you can save $100 by purchasing the regular Indy Pass with holiday restrictions.